gjtqiyue/AI-project/README.md

-Comp424 AI project
+## AI project ##

-Game: Pentago-Swap
+**Game**: Pentago-Swap

-Class tournament rank: 10/289
+Class tournament rank: **10/289**

-Read project description and code description for further details on the project
+Read the project description and code description for further details on the project.

-Read AI report for implementation details
+Read the AI report for implementation details.